-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network is available on the Web at https:// www.medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or- Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network "outpatient observation" stay.
+If you are not sure if you are an outpatient, you should ask the hospital staff.
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or- Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient Mental Health Care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$25 copayment for each Medicare-covered individual therapy session \$15 copayment for each Medicare-covered group therapy session You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization. \$40 copayment for each Medicare-covered individual therapy session. \$30 copayment for each Medicare-covered group therapy session.
+Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$25 copayment for each Medicare-covered individual therapy session. \$15 copayment for each Medicare-covered group therapy session.
+You pay these amounts until you reach the out- of-pocket maximum. \$40 copayment for each Medicare-covered individual therapy session. \$30 copayment for each Medicare-covered group therapy session.
 You pay these amounts until you reach the out- of-pocket maximum.
-Outpatient Rehabilitation Services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist \$20 copayment for each Medicare-covered physical therapy and speech-language therapy visit.
-You pay these amounts until you reach the out- of-pocket maximum. \$70 copayment for each Medicare-covered physical therapy and speech-language therapy visit.
-You pay these amounts until you reach the out- of-pocket maximum.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy. \$20 copayment for each Medicare-covered physical therapy and \$65 copayment for each Medicare-covered physical therapy and